 Kurt joined Watsi on March 7th, 2014.
-Eight years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Kurt's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.

 Kurt has funded healthcare for 121 patients in 11 countries.